Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 The Bottom Line: Is Dyson V11 better than V8?

-The Dyson V11 is a compelling option over the V8, given its superior airflow, larger dust container, and ability to deep clean the carpet.
+The Dyson V11 is a compelling option over the V8, given its superior airflow, larger dust bin, and ability to deep clean carpets.

 One reason is the current price difference, which isn’t a lot by premium vacuum standards.

-Eight times out of ten, I’dchosee the Dyson V11 over the V8 for the reasons I stated above.
+Eight times out of ten, I’d choose the Dyson V11 over the V8 for the reasons I stated above.
 I would only opt for the V8 in certain situations.
 For instance, the V8 will be better than the V11 at cleaning hard floors.

-Another reason is you need something inside a smaller home where run time won’t be much of a concern.
+Another reason is that you need something that fits inside a smaller home, where runtime won’t be much of a concern.
 Or you’ll be using it above floors as often as cleaning floors.

-Besides that, the V11 is superb for cleaning hard floors and carpets for extended periods without recharging.
+Additionally, the V11 is excellent for cleaning hard floors and carpets for extended periods without needing to recharge.